JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: there is a Image menu
 NS: So Image / New
 NS: and you get a new picture you can name and save
-NS: shoild be all black
+NS: should be all black

 NS: you can name it in the bar in the menu line
 NS: say bump map